JYadav1/LinkedQueue/README.md

-Gained expirence in using the LInked Queue DaTa strutucre in Java.
+Gained expirence in using the LInked Queue Data strutucre in Java.